LPPsalm128/se_project_aroundtheus/README.md

 With each project i want to become more familiar with the tools given to me and beable to handle task at a better pace with less mistakes.

-It is my goal to become better at building such projects through muscle memory and pratice.
+It is my goal to become better at building such projects through muscle memory and practice.

 [Link to project](https://lppsalm128.github.io/se_project_aroundtheus/)